Jean Bart-class cruiser: Design

 The French naval minister, Charles-Eugène Galiber, drew up specifications for a new commerce raiding cruiser in mid-1885, which he submitted to the Conseil des Travaux (Council of Works) for consideration on 12 June.
-The new ship was to generally follow the patter of the earlier cruiser Amiral Cécille, but slightly smaller and a revised armament.
+The new ship was to generally follow the pattern of the earlier cruiser Amiral Cécille, but slightly smaller and a revised armament.
 Unlike Amiral Cécille, which carried a large secondary battery, the new ship would carry only a few medium guns.
 The Conseil examined Galiber's proposal in a meeting on 15 July, and they approved it largely without changes, apart from increasing the displacement from 3700 t to 4100 t.
 Galiber took the revised specifications and forwarded them to France's shipyards on 21 July to request refined design proposals.

 Eight shipyards responded by early 1886, which the Conseil examined in a meeting on 2 March.
 They accepted four of the proposals for further refinement, and on 31 July, two of these were formally accepted.
 The first, drawn up by Jules Thibaudier, became Jean Bart; the second became the similar cruiser Alger.
 Because they were approved at the same time and were generally similar, the two ships are sometimes considered to be the same class, and are referred to as the Alger class, but they are in fact different designs that vary considerably in their particulars.

 By this time, Admiral Théophile Aube had replaced Galiber as naval minister.
 Aube was an ardent supporter of the Jeune École doctrine, which envisioned using a combination of cruisers and torpedo boats to defend France and attack enemy merchant shipping.
 By the time Aube had come to office, the French Navy had laid down three large protected cruisers that were intended to serve as commerce raiders: Sfax, Tage, and Amiral Cécille.
 His proposed budget called for another six large cruisers and ten smaller vessels, but by the time it was approved later in 1886, it had been modified to three large cruisers, two medium cruisers, and six small cruisers.

 To meet the requirement for the large vessels, Aube ordered a second member of the Jean Bart class, which was named Dupuy de Lôme.
 In November, the second ship was cancelled in favor of a second member of the Alger class, but on 1 March 1887, the navy ordered another Jean Bart-class cruiser named Isly.
 The ships were originally intended to carry a three-masted barque sailing rig, but on 4 May 1888, Jules François Émile Krantz, who was by then the naval minister, ordered the rig to be removed in favor of heavy military masts.
 The light armament was also revised, as the masts were intended to carry some of these guns.
 The Jean Bart class and Alger proved to be the last of the large commerce-raiding cruisers built for the French fleet ordered by Aube.
 The French Navy would later return to the idea with Guichen and Châteaurenault in the late 1890s.